-Australian National Parks rank among the most diverse in the world.
+Australian National Parks easily rank among the most diverse in the world.
 Their protected landscapes are so varied, you could dedicate years of your life to exploring them.

-In addition to those 500 national parks, there are also 14 World Heritage sites in Australia (most of which are classified as natural wonders) and 13 stunning marine parks.
+In addition to those 500+ national parks, there are also 14 World Heritage sites in Australia (most of which are classified as natural wonders) and 13 stunning marine parks.
 In fact, a full one-third of the world’s protected marine areas are located on the continent.
 So you can imagine the difficulty in narrowing down your must-see list down to just a few.

 A hike over the Hazard Ranges will offer a spectacular panorama of Wineglass Bay, a flawless curve of pristine white sand backed by sparkling sapphire waters and pink and grey granite peaks.
 It is one of the most beautiful natural environments in the world, though there are also beautiful secluded beaches on the Western side of the peninsula facing Great Oyster Bat.

 Popular activities in Freycinet National Park include surfing, sea kayaking, rock climbing, bushwalking, swimming with dolphins, taking a 4WD to a historic lighthouse, and enjoying fresh oysters overlooking Great Oyster Bay.

 Camping options are available, and there’s a luxury eco lodge in the park which offers an intimate connection with the stunning scenic environment.
 This has become a popular honeymoon destination for couples looking for a romantic getaway.
 Freycinet National Park is a two-hour drive north from Hobart, or south if coming from Launceston.